Hearing Loss

 Where can I get help for my child?

-At New Beginnings we have clinicians with varying experience and specialties.
-One such specialty is Hearing Loss and Deaf Education.
-Our Rich Beem location houses a clinician with over 15 years of dedication and experience with hearing loss, cochlear implants, and Auditory-Verbal with emphasis on Listening and Spoken Language.
+At New Beginnings, we offer specialized care for children with hearing loss through clinicians with expertise in Hearing Loss and Deaf Education.
+Our Rich Beem location features a clinician with over 15 years of experience managing hearing loss, cochlear implants, and Auditory-Verbal therapy focused on Listening and Spoken Language (LSL).

 Speech-Language Pathologist